-2.In Solution Explorer, open the LibraryTest.cpp file, and edit the Example() method as shown below.
+2.In Solution Explorer, open the LibraryTest.cs file, and edit the Example() method as shown below.

 3.Press F5 to start debugging.
-If the code was executed successfully, a GeneratedLibrary.xml file is created in the solution output directory.
+If the code was executed successfully, a GeneratedLibrary.xml file is created in the solution output directory (typically, bin/Debug).

 Reading an XML document

 2.Save the code below as Library.xml to the output directory of the project (by default, bin/Debug).
 This is the file that will be read by the program code.

 <?xml version="1.0" encoding="utf-8"?>